Quartermaster general: Pakistan

 The Quartermaster General (QMG) of the Pakistan Army is responsible for overseeing the supply and logistics functions of the army.
 This includes managing the procurement, storage, and distribution of equipment, supplies, and services required to support the army's operations and troops.
 The QMG is also responsible for managing the army's transportation and transportation infrastructure, as well as its communication and information systems.

-In addition to these operational responsibilities, the QMG may also be involved in planning and overseeing the construction and maintenance of army facilities and infrastructure, as well as managing the army's medical and dental services.
+In addition to these operational responsibilities, the QMG may also be involved in planning and overseeing the construction and maintenance of army facilities and infrastructure.
 The QMG may also play a role in the development and implementation of army-wide policies and procedures related to supply and logistics.

 The exact responsibilities of the Quartermaster General may vary depending on the size and structure of the Pakistan Army, as well as the priorities and needs of the organization.
 However, the QMG is typically considered to be a key member of the army's senior leadership team, responsible for ensuring the army's readiness and ability to carry out its mission.